kartick1402/Solution-Challenge/README.md

 -> A separate option for Job Opportunities will be made where they will be given information regarding job opportunities in particular field.

--> Dealing with any abuse, don’t worry a helpline number along with live chat support will be provided.
+-> Dealing with any medical issues or need guidance, don’t worry a medical helpline number along with live chat support will be provided.

--> Having any specific queries don’t worry the counsellors of the particular organization are there for you.
-The website will connect you directly via chat or call with them so that you never feel alone.
+-> Having any specific queries don’t worry the counsellors or individuals are there for you.
+The website will connect you directly via chat with them so that you never feel alone.

 ### HOW OUR SOLUTION IS UNIQUE